Out of 9 deaths

 Types or Air Pollution

-Based on Air Quality Index reports by the Environmental Protection Agency (EPA) below are the six most common types of air pollutants that you are likely to encounter in your day to day.
+Based on Air Quality Index Reports by the Environmental Protection Agency (EPA), here are the six most common air pollutants

 - NITROGEN OXIDES (NOX)